Complexity and Near Extremal Charged Black Branes: Conclusions

 Then the complexity could have been computed from two dimensional point of view.
-We note that complexity for the (generalized) Jackiw-Teitelboim gravity has been studied in \cite{{Brown:2018bms},{Alishahiha:2018swh}}.
-In particular the authors of \cite{Brown:2018bms} have studied four dimensional charged black hole reduced into two dimensions.
-In order to get the desired late times linear growth the author have pointed out that the following boundary term is needed ( here we have written the corresponding term for arbitrary dimensions) \be I=\frac{1}{8\pi G_N}\int d^{d}x\,\sqrt{|h|}\,\,n_\mu F^{\mu\nu} A_\nu\,, \ee where $n_\mu$ is normal vector to the boundary.
-This term is needed if one wants to impose different boundary conditions on the gauge field rather than fixing the potential at boundary.
-On the other hand in the present paper we have considered the counterterm given in the equation \eqref{CT}.
-It is, however, straightforward to see that as far as their contributions to the complexity is concerned they lead to the same result.
-More precisely using the expressions of metric, gauge field and the normal vector the above term at the boundary may be recast into the following \be I=-\frac{1}{8\pi G_N}\int d^{d}x\,\sqrt{|h|}\,\frac{\sqrt{h(r_e)}}{L} \ee that is the counterterm we have considered.
-It is important to note that in the present paper we have evaluated this term at the cutoff surface behind the horizon and not at the boundary.
-Therefore in our case adding this term would not change the physics (boundary condition) we have originally considered.
+We note that complexity for the (generalized) Jackiw-Teitelboim gravity has been studied in \cite{{Brown:2018bms},{Alishahiha:2018swh},{Goto:2019}}.
+In particular the authors of \cite{{Brown:2018bms},{Goto:2019}} have studied four dimensional charged black hole reduced into two dimensions.
+It was shown that in order to find the desired late times linear growth for complexity the contribution of certain boundary term must be taken into account.
+The corresponding boundary term is ( here we have written the corresponding term for arbitrary dimensions) \be I=\frac{1}{8\pi G_N}\int d^{d}x\,\sqrt{|h|}\,\,n_\mu F^{\mu\nu} A_\nu\,, \ee where $n_\mu$ is normal vector to the boundary.
+Actually this boundary term is the one needed to impose boundary condition on the gauge field rather than fixing the potential at the boundary.
+Using the equation of motion the above term may be recast to a volume term to be evaluated on the WDW patch.
+Interestingly enough the final result for complexity growth coincides with what we have obtained using behind the horizon cutoff.
+Actually it is straightforward to see that the boundary term \eqref{BT} evaluated on the behind the horizon cutoff results in \be I=-\frac{1}{8\pi G_N}\int d^{d}x\,\sqrt{|h|}\,\frac{\sqrt{h(r_e)}}{L}\,, \ee that is exactly the counter terms we have considered.
+Of course in our picture our motivation to consider this counter term was given by the holographic renormalization It would be interesting to understand the relation between these two approaches better.

-As the final remark we would like to make a comment on the behind the horizon cutoff for the charged black holes.
+As a final remark we would like to make a comment on the behind the horizon cutoff for the charged black holes.
 Although in this case we have not obtained the relation between UV cutoff and the behind horizon cutoff, since for small UV cutoff we would expect that the corresponding cutoff tends to infinity where the singularity is located the behind horizon cutoff should be behind the inner horizon, as shown by red dashed lines in the left panel of figure 1 and figure 2.
 Therefore it does not have any direct effect in the WDW patch and thus complexity.

 Indeed it is consistent with the result of \cite{Hartman:2018tkw} where a charged black hole at a finite cutoff has been studied.
 In this case one could see that unlike the neutral black holes the complexity is not affected by the cutoff.